BurritoCat/WWYT/README.md

 have, such as changing the current hint.

 The "GameTools" folder holds all the scripts that handle any logic or mechanics not directly related to player inptus or to the dialogue tree mechanics.
 There are scripts to handle the minigame display and controls, as well as scripts for on-screen buttons, and game- and scene-transitions.

-The "Player" folder holds all the scripts that handle the players input.
+The "PlayerCode" folder holds all the scripts that handle the players input, as well as scripts directly related to them, namely the scripts for player dialogue choices.
+The "Player" script handles player inputs, and controls the logic for changing the effects of player-inputs in game, while the "UIMove" script is for main-menu navigation.